 The exams - both midterm quiz and final - consist of a multiple choice section (50% of the point total for the exam) concentrating on key concepts (definitions and examples of them), followed by a set of mini-essay questions (50% of the point total for the exam).
 The mini-essay questions are drawn from among the "big questions" listed at the end of this syllabus.
-In fact, they are the exact questions, except they could be revised during the term to make them clearer to students.
+They are these exact questions, though they may be revised during the term to increase clarity.
 The mini-essay questions on the midterm exam will be drawn from among the first four big questions.
 Those on the final exam will be drawn from all of the big questions that did not appear on the midterm.
 Mini-essay responses typically fill one page or less (unless one has very large handwriting).
-No dictionaries, thesauruses, calculators, or electronic devices can be used during the exams, except that translating dictionaries can be allowed for those with English fluency issues, conditional on instructor permission.
+No dictionaries, thesauruses, calculators, or electronic devices can be used during the exams, except that a translating dictionary can be allowed for those with English fluency issues, if instructor approves it.
 Multiple-choice items especially emphasize material covered both in the assigned readings and in class.

 The exploratory/insight paper is intended to help you develop a more personal connection to the subject matter, applying concepts learned in the course to your personal experience of other people.
 Papers will have two parts: The first will likely involve your comments on personality assessment, based on an experience assessing your own personality.
 The second will likely involve any one of several alternatives (you choose).
 Instructions will be placed on blackboard very early in the term.
 The paper should have complete sentences, good grammar, reasonable organization, and at least 3 complete double-spaced pages of text.
-It is due on April 15.
+It is due on April 18.